CleverCloud/doc.clever-cloud.com/commons/clever-cloud-addons-api/add-ons-api.md

 * `plan` - The current plan of this add-on.

+* `owner_id` - The id of the owner that provisioned the add-on.
+This should never change.

-Now, you can get more informations about a specific add-on:
+#### Get informations about a specific add-on

 ```json
 GET /vendor/apps/{addonId}